nrfconnect/sdk-nrf/include/net/aws_iot.rst

 Initializing
 ************

-The module is initialized by calling the  :cpp:func:`aws_iot_init` function.
+The module is initialized by calling the  :c:func:`aws_iot_init` function.
 If this API fails, the application must not use any APIs of the module.

 Connecting
 **********

 .. note::
-   The API requires that a configuration structure :cpp:class:`aws_iot_config` is declared in the application and passed into the :cpp:func:`aws_iot_init` and :cpp:func:`aws_iot_connect` functions.
+   The API requires that a configuration structure :cpp:class:`aws_iot_config` is declared in the application and passed into the :c:func:`aws_iot_init` and :c:func:`aws_iot_connect` functions.
    This exposes the application to the MQTT socket used for the connection, which is polled on, in the application.
    It also enables the application to pass in a client id (*thingname*) at runtime.

-After initialization, the :cpp:func:`aws_iot_connect` function must be called, to connect to the AWS IoT broker.
+After initialization, the :c:func:`aws_iot_connect` function must be called, to connect to the AWS IoT broker.
 If the API fails, the application must retry the connection.
 During an attempt to connect to the AWS Iot broker, the library tries to establish a connection using a TLS handshake.
 This can take some time, usually in the span of seconds.